yogidevendra/docs/docs/tutorials/salesdimensions.md

     </tbody>
     </table>

-9. Also copy these text files from the expanded jar to `src/main/resources` in the new project: `salesGenericDataSchema.json`, `salesGenericEventSchema.json`, `products.txt` .
+5. Also copy these text files from the examples repository at `examples/dt-demo/dimensions/src/main/resources`:
+    `salesGenericDataSchema.json`, `salesGenericEventSchema.json`,
+    `products.txt` to the new project at `src/main/resources`.
 The first two files define the format of data for visualization queries and the last has data used by the enrichment operator discussed below.

-10. Change the package location in each file to reflect its current location by changing the line
+6. Change the package location in each Java file to reflect its current location by changing the line

         package com.datatorrent.demos.dimensions.sales.generic;